 This morning you have a guided city tour.
 Quito is a city of two halves - old and new - with each having its attractions.
 It is home to 1½ million people.
 It became a World Cultural Heritage Site in 1978, and so modern building is now strictly controlled.
 Your tour should include some of the old and the new city.
 The afternoon is free for you to spend as you wish.
 Breakfast.

 A full day of activities at Napo.
 Visitors are divided into small groups, each led by a native Aangu guide with great deal of knowledge in tropical forest biology.
 Exploring the lake and creeks by dug out canoe up to 11 species of monkeys can be seen.
 Giant otters are regularly observed, and all four species of caiman can be found.
 The surrounding forest is host to a stunning diversity of wildlife.
 Full board.

 Guide price from (pp sharing): £6495 (ex. international flights)

 Price notes: Prices for 2019 based on 2 people sharing: £6495pp

 Transfers, ground transport, meals as specified, guides in the Ecuadorian Amazon, on the cruise and for the Quito city tour, Quito-Coca-Quito flight, Quito-Galapagos-Quito flight.

 International flights, departure taxes, visas, travel insurance, meals not specified, drinks, Galapagos National Park tax currently US$100 but subject to change and payable locally is US$.

-Getting there: This tour starts and ends in Quito.
+This tour starts and ends in Quito.
 Flight prices from the UK start from around £675.